Ashok0/EnderalVREssentials/README.md

 [**Bijin Skin CBBE 2k Based**](https://www.nexusmods.com/skyrimspecialedition/mods/20078?tab=files): Smoother skin for NPCs with less blemishes.
 Disable if you prefer vanilla skin.

-[**Replace spiders with wolfs and bears**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.Enable if you have arachnophobia!
+[**Replace spiders with wolfs and bears**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.
+Enable if you have arachnophobia!

 ## Known issues
 * Your headset and controllers must be active before launching the game or it will not start.